 There has been an increase in admissions in all districts since week 46 and decreased admissions since week 50 (Figure 11).
-Weekly admissions in the fourth wave were similar to the weekly numbers of admissions at the peaks of the prior three waves in all districts.
+Weekly admissions at the peak of the fourth wave was similar to the weekly numbers of admissions at the peaks of the prior three waves in all districts.